-A3) Does or would this behaviour have a detrimental effect on your quality of life? (‘Detrimental effect’ is not defined within the Act but could include feeling the need to avoid an area, feeling like you are ‘running the gauntlet’, feeling annoyed, irritated, intimidated or scared).
+Does or would this behaviour have a ‘detrimental effect’ on your quality of life?
+‘Detrimental effect’ is not defined within the Act, but it means things like include feeling the need to avoid an area, feeling like you are ‘running the gauntlet’ when you are walking around, feeling annoyed, irritated, intimidated or scared.